Options for Bar Stock, Tubing & Pipe Storage Racks

 Compare storage racks on cost, floor space, ease of access & safety

-Especially in heavy manufacturing, machine shops, petroleum, or chemical operations, large bundles of pipe, tubing, bar stock, or other long, heavy loads must be stored and picked during the day.
+Especially in heavy manufacturing, machine shops, petroleum or chemical operations, large bundles of pipe, tubing, bar stock or other long, heavy loads must be stored and picked during the day.
 Multiple ways are available to store these loads.
-They can be picked by forklifts, by hand, by hoist or crane.
-The choices you make will determine how you access the product (and how easily), how much space it takes, and its safety.
+They can be picked by forklifts, by hand, by hoist or by crane.
+The choices you make will determine how you access the product (and how easily), how much space it takes and its safety.
 Here are the options:

 In some operations, this is the default method.
 Sometimes these loads are floor-stored between bollards and a wall, or other obstructions that prevent them from rolling or falling outside the defined storage area.
 This method is the baseline, and it’s not pretty.